evolvedbinary/hsg-project-wiki/Setup.md

     > Your system is ready to brew.

-1. Having installed Homebrew, install Java 8 JDK and GitHub Desktop, as well as the other dependencies:
+1. Having installed Homebrew, enter these commands to install Java 8 JDK and GitHub Desktop, as well as the other dependencies:

         brew cask install java github-desktop